Thomas Cook Airlines: History

 The airline was created on 1 September 1999 as JMC Air Limited through the merger of Flying Colours Airlines and Caledonian Airways. following the purchase of Thomas Cook & Son by the Carlson Leisure Group.
 It started operations on 27 March 2000, operating flights from 6 bases in the UK, offering seat-only bookings and bookings via Thomas Cook Tour Operations.
 In 2001, the airline became the first UK operator of the stretched Boeing 757-300.
 In April 2003, Thomas Cook AG rebranded its airlines under the Thomas Cook name brand.

 In June 2007, following the merger between Thomas Cook AG and MyTravel Group to form Thomas Cook Group, on 30 March 2008, MyTravel Airways was merged with Thomas Cook Airlines.

 In 2013, Thomas Cook Airlines, Thomas Cook Airlines Belgium, Thomas Cook Airlines Scandinavia and Condor merged into a single operating segment of a group named the Thomas Cook Group Airlines.
-Thomas Cook Airlines carried around 6.4 million passengers during 2015, a six percent increase compared with 2014.
+Thomas Cook Airlines carried around 6.4 million passengers during 2015, a six per cent increase compared with 2014.